mattermost/docs/source/deploy/postgres-migration.rst

    DROP TABLE mattermost.schema_migrations;

-Also, if you were previously utilizing a database for handling the Mattermost configuration, those tables should be removed from your MySQL database.
-Consider running following DDL to drop tables.
+Also, if you were previously utilizing a database for handling the `Mattermost configuration <https://docs.mattermost.com/configure/configuration-in-your-database.html>`__, those tables will not be migrated from your MySQL database with the migration `script <#migrate-the-data>`__.
+Please use ``mmctl config migrate`` tooling to `migrate your config <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-config-migrate>`__ to the target database.
+After migrating the config, we should also update the ``SqlSettings.DataSource`` and ``SqlSettings.DriverName`` fields to reflect new changes.
+To do so, in the Postgres database we should update the active configuration row:

 .. code:: sql

-   DROP TABLE ConfigurationFiles;
-   DROP TABLE Configurations;
-   DROP TABLE db_config_migrations;
+   SELECT * FROM Configurations WHERE Active = 't';

+You should update the ``SqlSettings.DataSource`` and ``SqlSettings.DriverName`` fields accordingly.
+Also, note that the ``MM_CONFIG``environment variable should point to the new DSN after the migration is completed.

 Some community members have reported that they had ``description`` and ``nextsyncat`` columns in their ``SharedChannelRemotes`` table.
 These columns should be removed from the table.
-Consider running following DDL to drop the columns.
+Consider running the following DDL to drop the columns.
 (This migration will be added to future versions of Mattermost).

 .. code:: sql